Podophyllum peltatum (Mayapple)

 Flower: Flower shape: 6-petals Flower shape: 7+petals

-[photo of flower] A single nodding flower 1 to 2 inches across on a stalk arising where the stem forks at the top of the plant.
-Flowers have 6 to 9 round white petals and twice as many yellow stamens surrounding a pale greenish yellow columnar ovary in the center.
+[photo of flowers] A single nodding flower 1 to 2+ inches (to 6 cm) diameter on a stalk arising from where the stem forks at the top of the plant.
+Flowers have 6 to 9 rounded white petals and twice as many yellow stamens surrounding a pale greenish yellow columnar ovary in the center.

 Leaves and stem: Leaf attachment: opposite Leaf type: lobed Leaf type: simple

-[photo of leaves] Leaves are umbrella-like, up to 16 inches in diameter, palmately lobed in 5 to 9 parts; lobes may be further divided or deeply notched at the tip and lobe edges may be toothed to varying degrees.
+[photo of leaves] Leaves are umbrella-like, more or less round in outline, up to 16 inches (40 cm) in diameter, palmately lobed in 5 to 9 parts; lobes may be further divided or deeply notched at the tip and lobe edges may be toothed to varying degrees.
 Flowering plants have a pair of leaves forking at the top of the stem, each leaf on a long stalk.
 Sterile plants have a single leaf.
-Leaves and stems are hairless.
-The base of the main stem is sheathed.
+Leaves, stalks and stems are hairless.
+Stems are erect and sheathed at the base.
+Colonies are formed from elongating rhizomes.

 Fruit: Fruit type: berry/drupe

-[photo of developing fruit] Fruit is an oval berry about 2 inches long that ripens to yellow, containing several seeds.
+[photo of developing fruit] Fruit is an oval berry 1½ to 2 inches (3.5 to 5.5 cm) long that ripens to yellow, containing several seeds.

 Notes: